 Your electric rates are set by the elected Board of Directors and reflect the true cost of providing service to customers.
-Please view our rate schedules below for more details.
+Please view our rate schedule below for more details.

 For commercial customers, your bill consists of two primary charges:

 - A facilities charge, which covers the cost of maintaining and upgrading the electric grid in our service area, as well as the fixed costs of other customer services.

 - An energy charge, which covers the utility’s cost of purchasing and generating electricity to serve your needs.

 In addition, if your need for demand for electricity exceeds a certain amount at any single time during the month (50 kilowatts for most commercial customers), you also will be assessed a “Demand Charge.”
 The Demand Charge pays the utility’s costs for having an electric system large enough to meet these one-time energy demands.

 The PUD allows for other utilities to attach to the District’s power poles with a signed agreement.
 Pole contact rates are revised annually, based on the previous year’s financial statements.